xiaoyang-sde/knowledge-base/docs/operating-systems/03-memory-virtualization.md

 ## Paging: Faster Translation (TLB)

 The translation-lookaside buffer (TLB) inside the MMU is a hardware cache of virtual-to-physical address translations.
 The system extracts the virtual page number from the virtual address and check if the TLB holds the translation.
-If there's a TLB miss, the hardware raises an exception to raise the priviledge level to kernel mode and jumps to a trap handler that retrieves the translation from the page table and updates the TLB, and then the system resumes execution at the instruction that caused trap.
+If there's a TLB miss, the hardware raises an exception to raise the privilege level to kernel mode and jumps to a trap handler that retrieves the translation from the page table and updates the TLB, and then the system resumes execution at the instruction that caused trap.

 The TLB could hold translations from different processes at the same time since each entry contains an **address space identifier** that identifies the process that it belongs to.
 The TLB could use LRU or random cache replacement policy if the entries reach its capacity.